Sticky-Agile/Sticky-Agile.github.io/lonnie.md

 I love  helping people develop their skills and I'm a natural leader and communicator, falling into these opportunities since childhood.
 My super powers include empathy and positivity - two characteristics which help me conduct lively and meaningful training and coaching sessions.

 ## What is your favorite slogan or mantra?
-A favorite quote I have is from Maya Angelou, “People will forget what you said, people will forget what you did, but people will never forget how you made them feel."
+A favorite quote I have is from Maya Angelou,
+> People will forget what you said, people will forget what you did, but people will never forget how you made them feel.
+> -- <cite>Maya Angelou</cite>

 ## If you could do anything in the world and time and money was not a problem, what would you do?
 If money was no object, I would create an animal sanctuary where mistreated animals could live out the rest of their lives with love and security.